What is depression?

 Cognitive therapy is the most well-studied psychological treatment for depression and has the most consistent evidence to support its use.

 Cognitive therapy involves the recognition of negative thinking patterns in depression and correcting these patterns though various “cognitive restructuring” exercises.
-Cognitive therapy also uses behaviour change strategies.
+Cognitive therapy also uses behaviour change strategies, and is also sometimes referred to as “cognitive- behavioral therapy”.

 Cognitive therapy has been shown to successfully treat approximately 67% of individuals with clinical depression.
-Alone among all the treatments for depression, accumulating evidence suggests that cognitive therapy reduces the risk of having a subsequent episode of depression.
+The evidence suggests that cognitive therapy reduces the risk of having a subsequent episode of depression.

 Behaviour therapy helps patients increase pleasant activities and overcome avoidance and withdrawal through efforts to become more engaged in the world.

 Behaviour therapy also teaches strategies to cope with personal problems and new behaviour patterns and activities.
-Behaviour therapy is offered in individual or group therapy and works about 65% of the time.
+Behaviour therapy is offered in individual or group therapy and has comparable success to cognitive therapy.

 Short-term psychodynamic therapy is a treatment which focuses on the identification of core conflictual themes in the way a person thinks about themselves or their interpersonal relations, some of which may be unconscious.

 This treatment approach uses the therapeutic relationship as a model for other relationships and uses corrective experiences in therapy to lead to other changes in the depressed person’s life.
-Evidence suggests that the efficacy of Short-term psychodynamic therapy is comparable to other treatments for depression.
+Evidence suggests that the efficacy of this therapy approach is comparable to other established treatments for depression, although less research exists to make firm conclusions.

-Reminiscence therapy is a treatment that has been developed for older adults.
+Reminiscence therapy is a treatment that has been developed for older adults with depression.
 It involves teaching people to remember times when the individual was younger and functioned at a higher level than as a depressed older adult.

 Psychological treatments are effective and safe alternatives to drug therapy for depression when provided by a qualified professional psychologist.

 It is also worth noting that psychological treatments that focus on relapse prevention have been developed and tested.
-One model in particular, called Mindfulness Based Cognitive Therapy, has demonstrated the ability to reduce the risk of relapse, relative to treatment as usual and medications, especially for individuals who experience recurrent depression.
+One model in particular, called Mindfulness Based Cognitive Therapy, has demonstrated the ability to reduce the risk of relapse, relative to treatment as usual or medications alone, especially for individuals who experience recurrent depression.

-Research does suggest, however, that it is important to identify and treat depression as soon as possible, to prevent its development into a chronic problem.
-Further, long-term and more severe depression is associated with increased risk of suicide, so timely and effective intervention from a qualified and professional health care provider is recommended.
+It is important to identify and treat depression as soon as possible, to prevent its development into a chronic problem.
+Further, long-term and more severe depression is associated with increased risk of suicide, so timely intervention from a qualified and professional health care provider is recommended.

 Where do I go for more information?

 You can consult with a registered psychologist to find out if psychological interventions might be of help to you.
-Provincial, territorial and some municipal associations of psychology often maintain referral services.
-For the names and coordinates of provincial and territorial associations of psychology, go to https://cpa.ca/public/whatisapsychologist/ptassociations/.
-The Canadian Register of Health Service Providers in Psychology also has a listing service and can be reached through http://www.crhspp.ca.
+Registered psychologists are regulated health professionals across Canada, and are required to meet educational, ethical and legal standards.
+You can find a list of colleges and regulatory organizations at https://acpro-aocrp.ca.
+Provincial and territorial associations of psychology also often maintain referral services; for this information go to https://cpa.ca/public/whatisapsychologist/ptassociations/.
+The Canadian Register of Health Service Providers in Psychology also has a list of providers and can be reached at http://www.crhspp.ca.

 This fact sheet was prepared for the Canadian Psychological Association by Dr. Keith Dobson, Department of Psychology, University of Calgary.

 Your opinion matters!
-Please contact us with any questions or comments about any of the Psychology Works Fact Sheets: firstname.lastname@example.org
+Please contact us with any questions or comments about this or any of the Psychology Works Fact Sheets: firstname.lastname@example.org

 Canadian Psychological Association